Dharshu0702/ElevateLabs_Tasks/README.md

 #  Sales Dataset Cleaning - Task 1

-This project demonstrates **data cleaning techniques** using Python and Pandas on a **sales dataset**.
+This task demonstrates **data cleaning techniques** using Python and Pandas on a **sales dataset**.
 It is part of my learning journey to improve my **data analysis and data preprocessing** skills for analytics and machine learning.

 ---

-## 📌 Project Overview
+## 📌 Overview

 In this task, I took a **raw sales dataset** and cleaned it step by step.
 The main goals were to: